 “Qigong for Good Health” includes a Fall, Winter, and Spring series, 9 classes in each of those seasons, taught in Lincroft, New Jersey.
 Two classes are offered on Tuesdays at 1:00 & at 2:30 to accommodate the many students interested in practicing Qigong.

 All classes include Qigong forms and Qigong essence brought from Maxine’s travels in China and her long-time studies with Dr. Roger Jahnke, O.M.D., author of The Healer Within and The Healing Promise of Qi, and Chungliang Al Huang, author of Embrace Tiger, Return to the Mountain and study with many other incredible teachers including Vicki Dello Joio, Master Robert Peng, Mantak Chia, Solala Towler, Francesco Garripoli, Michael Winn, Ken Cohen, and Mingtong Gu.

-Qigong is also offered in an ongoing weekly series at The Cancer Support Community in the Maisie Strook building at Monmouth Medical Center in Long Branch.
+Qigong is also offered Thursdays in an ongoing weekly series at The Cancer Support Community in the Maisie Strook building at Monmouth Medical Center in Long Branch.
 Click "Comments" in the Menu above to read comments from students at the CSC.
 Maxine taught there for the first 10 years of the CSC.
-Two excellent Qigong teachers have taken over the weekly classes which are open to anyone with cancer or their caretakers.
+Two excellent Qigong teachers took over the weekly classes which are open to anyone with cancer or their caretakers.
 To register for free classes at the CSC, click "Classes & Events"above; scroll down.

 With the intention of keeping us all as safe as possible while practicing Qigong, the indoor classes are only be open to students who have had the COVID vaccine.